-A register of beacons is maintained at the HKMCC
+A register of beacons is maintained at the HKMCC.

-II / B.ID IDMCC - INDONESIA MISSION CONTROL CENTRE1.
-GENERAL
+II / A.ID IDMCC - INDONESIA MISSION CONTROL CENTRE

-The Indonesia Mission Control Centre is collocated with one Local User Terminal in Jakarta.
-The IDMCC controls two advanced technology Local User Terminals (ATLUT System) located in Jakarta and Makassar at the following locations:
+The Indonesia Mission Control Centre (IDMCC) controls one advanced technology Local User Terminal (ATLUT System) located in Jakarta at the following location:

-Latitude Longitude

-Makassar 05°04.00' S 119°33.00' E

-Jakarta 06°07.53' S 106°39.47' E
+Latitude Longitude Jakarta 06°09.42' S 106°39.36' E

-These LUTs can locate transmitters and distress beacons in local mode as well as global mode.
+This LUT (5254) can locate transmitters and distress beacons in local mode as well as global mode.

-The local mode coverage of the Indonesia LUTs is able to cover the area of Brunei, Malaysia, Singapore, Papua New Guinea, Thailand (ASEAN Area) as well as Laos, Myanmar, South of Philippines and North Australia.
+The local mode coverage of the Indonesia LUT is able to cover the area of Brunei, Malaysia, Singapore, Papua New Guinea, Thailand (ASEAN Area) as well as Laos, Myanmar, South of Philippines and North Australia.

-The IDMCC and LUTs operate 24 hours a day (seven days a week) throughout the year.
+The IDMCC and LUT operate 24 hours a day (seven days a week) throughout the year.

-The National SAR Agency (BASARNAS) is responsible for the operation of the IDMCC/LUTs.
+The National SAR Agency (BASARNAS) is responsible for the operation of the IDMCC/LUT.

-The IDMCC provides primary support to the four Indonesia RCCs and routes alert and notification (NOCR) messages to other countries and can receive these messages from them.
+The IDMCC provides primary support to RCC Timor-Leste and twenty-four Indonesia RCCs and routes alert and notification (NOCR) messages to other countries and can receive these messages from them.